j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - **Windows (10 or higher) is fully supported and thus recommended.**

 - **MacOS**:
-  - Python libraries used for gui and hotkeys (``tkinter`` & ``pynput`` respectively) cause bad errors when used together.
-Thus, gui can be only used for changing settings, but bot itself cannot be run inside gui mode.
-The solution is to thus use gui version for setting and command line version to run the bot.
+  - Gui includes custom hotkeys, but these are disabled for Mac systems.
+Reason is Python libraries used for gui and hotkeys (``tkinter`` & ``pynput`` respectively) don't work together.
   - Mac uses ``16:10`` aspect ratio as a baseline and lacks the support for recommended ``16:9`` resolutions.
 Again, this can probably be fixed by using the tricks explained above in resolution section, but it's a lot of work.